GDP in Sweden

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices with a fixed interest rate rose 0.53% over the previous month in August, accelerating from July's 0.29% increase and marking the sharpest increase in prices since December 2020.
+Consumer prices with a fixed interest rate rose 0.48% over the previous month in November, picking up from October's 0.23% increase.

-The economy expanded 0.9% in seasonally-adjusted quarter-on-quarter terms in the second quarter of 2021, picking up from the 0.8% increase logged in Q1 and matching the estimate in the preliminary Q2 release.
+The economy expanded 2.0% in seasonally-adjusted quarter-on-quarter terms in the third quarter of 2021, picking up from the 1.0% rise logged in Q2 and increasing slightly from the 1.8% estimate in the preliminary Q3 release.